drogue-iot/micropython-examples/README.md

 * WIFI\_SSID - You local wifi access point SSID.
 * WIFI\_PSK - You local wifi access point key.
-* APPLICATION - The Drogue Cloud application you'll be using.
+* APPLICATION - The Drogue Cloud application name.
-* DEVICE - The Drogue Cloud device you'll be authenticating as.
+* DEVICE - The Drogue Cloud device name.
-* PASSWORD - The device credentials you've entered previously.
+* PASSWORD - The device credentials.
 * (Optional) `HOST` - If you're using a server different from the Drogue Cloud sandbox, change this.
 * (Optional) `PORT` - If you're using a server different from the Drogue Cloud sandbox, change this.